TL;DR

 Hiring pool, realistic view

-Ecosystem check
+Tooling check

 - Herd.
-Local dev environment that "just works."
+Local dev environment that just works.

 - Wagtail.
 Best Django CMS.